MarkE16/WolfTV/README.md

 ## What is the link to the website?

-The website is currently not finished, and isn't being hosted right now.
-When it is finished, it will be hosted, and the README will be updated.
+The first released version of the website is [here](https://wolf-tv.herokuapp.com/)!

 ## Preview